FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Wafer Scale Architecture

-We assume a standard 300 $mm$ wafer diameter, similar to the previous works \cite{waferScaleGPU,packageLessProcessing}.
-This results in 70000 $mm^2$ of wafer area.
-As previous works show, there are two physical limitations that limit the amount of compute and other resources on the wafer: (i) Thermal constraints, and (ii) power delivery network \cite{WaferScaleChiplets,waferScaleGPU,packageLessProcessing}.
+Fundamentally, there are two physical limitations that limit the amount of compute and other resources on the wafer: (i) Thermal constraints, and (ii) Power delivery network~\cite{WaferScaleChiplets,waferScaleGPU,packageLessProcessing}.
 Thermal constraints limit the amount of power that can be delivered to the wafer, depending on the cooling mechanism.
-Previous works report the maximum power limit within the $9.6\:KW$ \cite{waferScaleGPU} to $15\:kW$ \cite{Cerebras} range.
+Previous works report the maximum power limit within the $9.6\:KW$~\cite{waferScaleGPU} to $15\:kW$~\cite{Cerebras} range.
 In this paper, we assume $\pmb{15\:kW}$ power is available for the wafer-scale system.
-The other limitation is the power delivery network, which might necessitate using big on-wafer \emph{voltage regulator modules (VRMs)}, limiting the available area for NPUs \cite{waferScaleGPU}.
-However, alternative solutions can eliminate the need for on-wafer VRMs by either supplying the voltage from the top of the wafer \cite{Cerebras}, or delivering the power from the back of the wafer by using the \emph{through-wafer-vias (TWVs)} \cite{TWV}.
+The other limitation is the power delivery network, which might necessitate using big on-wafer \emph{voltage regulator modules (VRMs)}, limiting the available area for NPUs~\cite{waferScaleGPU}.
+However, alternative solutions can eliminate the need for on-wafer VRMs by either supplying the voltage from the top of the wafer~\cite{Cerebras}, or delivering the power from the back of the wafer by using the \emph{through-wafer-vias (TWVs)}~\cite{TWV}.
 In this paper, we assume the \textbf{on-wafer VRMs are not used} by using any of the solutions described earlier.

-\subsubsection{\textbf{Physical System Parameters}}
+\subsubsection{Physical System Parameters}

-\autoref{tab:config} shows the other set of the physical parameters.
-We assume a GPU-like NPU compute chiplet each equipped with five stacks of HBM3 chiplet memories, resulting in combined power consumption of $700\:W$ and area of $1314\:mm^2$ \cite{NvidiaH100}.
+\autoref{tab:config} shows the other set of physical parameters.
+We assume that the NPU chiplets are tested before bonding.
+If Known Good Die testing is difficult, larger chiplets such as NPU Compute may need to be broken into smaller constituents.
+Recent work~\cite{ChipletSmall} has suggested that these chiplets actually need to be moderately large (40$mm^2$-400$mm^2$) in size for cost-optimality.
+For the purposes of our evaluation, we assume an H100 GPU-like NPU compute chiplet, each equipped with five stacks of HBM3 chiplet memories, resulting in combined power consumption of $700\:W$ and an area of $1314\:mm^2$~\cite{NvidiaH100}.

 The NPU compute chiplet perimeter can support up to 12 TBps wafer-scale BW, where $6$ TBps of it is allocated to support the 3 TBs local HBM memory BW ($3$ TBps for read + $3$ TBps for write), and the other $6$ TBps is allocated to support $3$ TBps bi-directional total NPU-to-NPU BW ($3$ TBps for send + $3$ TBps for receive).